1

 Indiana Health Centers, Inc. (IHC) is a mission-driven organization that has been providing high-quality, affordable healthcare to underserved and uninsured populations since 1977.
 At IHC, a Federally Qualified Health Center, we specialize in integrated care which means having access to essential services to meet the needs of patients we serve in the community.
 With ten healthcare centers, eight Women, Infants, and Children (WIC) nutrition program locations, a Mobile Health Unit, and in-house Pharmacy services (select locations), we offer primary medical, dental, and behavioral healthcare services to community-based patient populations throughout Indiana that are diverse in age, educational background, and income level.

-IHC Michigan St. in South Bend is now recruiting for a bilingual Intake Specialist with Spanish fluency to join our talented and dedicated team.
+IHC Kokomo is now recruiting for an Intake Specialist to join our talented and dedicated team.
 The Intake Specialist plays a vital role in IHC's mission and goals by ensuring that all client income documentation, front-office paperwork, charts, and billing are handled efficiently.
-They also work closely with other front office staff to provide excellent customer service to clients over the phone and in the lobby.
+The Intake Specialist works closely with other front office staff to provide excellent customer service to clients over the phone and in the lobby.
+They also complete billing paperwork and daily reports that are essential for monitoring the overall effectiveness of the clinic.

 Clinic Hours of Operation: